 A solo home inspector may take 3 to 5 hours to complete an inspection on a 2500 SF house.
 Inspection companies often have inspectors work in pairs to complete inspections within 2 hours without sacrificing inspection standards.

-The home inspector will provide you with a detailed inspection report of their findings.
-The information in this report should give you an accurate picture of the home’s current condition so you can make informed decisions about whether or not to purchase.
+The home inspector will provide a detailed inspection report of their findings.
+The information in this report should give you an accurate picture of the home’s current condition so you can make informed decisions about buying the home.

-It’s important to note that home inspectors cannot predict future problems, so they can only evaluate the home as it stands at the time of inspection.
-If an inspector finds issues with the home, you should have a professional home repair contractor look into possible fixes before proceeding with the purchase.
+It’s important to note that house inspectors cannot predict future problems and can only evaluate the home at inspection time.
+If an inspector finds issues with the home, you should have a professional home repair contractor look into possible fixes before buying the house.

 On inspection day, you should expect a thorough examination of your home.
 A qualified inspector will look at the condition of the exterior, interior, and major systems, such as the plumbing, electrical, heating and cooling systems.
-They will also check for structural damage, water damage, mold growth, pests, or other hazardous conditions that may be present.
+They will also check for structural failure, water intrusion, mold growth, pests, or other hazardous conditions that may be present.

-Common House Inspection Red Flags to Watch For
+Common Home Inspector Red Flags to Watch For

-Home inspectors look for signs of water damage, defective wiring, roof defects, foundation cracks, etc. If any issues are found, discuss them with your home inspector or real estate agent before deciding whether or not to purchase the home.
+Home inspectors look for signs of water damage, defective wiring, roof defects, foundation cracks, etc. If any issues are found, discuss them with your home inspector or real estate agent before buying your new home.

-Water damage is often directly linked to structural issues.
-Signs of water damage can include stains on the ceiling or walls, musty odors, and discolored wood, carpeting, or flooring.
+Water intrusion is often directly linked to structural issues.
+Signs of water infiltration can include stains on the ceiling or walls, musty odors, and discolored wood, carpeting, or flooring.

 Electrical issues can arise from faulty wiring, which can be dangerous and lead to fires.
-Check for any charred or discolored outlets, exposed wires, sparks near switches or outlets, flickering lights, and circuit breakers that have tripped often.
+Check for any charred or discolored outlets, exposed wires, sparks near switches or outlets, flickering lights, and circuit breakers that have often tripped.

-Roof problems can cause water to enter the home due to missing shingles, moss growth, curling, cracking, or other damage.
+Roof problems can cause water to enter the home due to missing shingles, moss growth, curling, cracking, or broken shingles.

 If you are preparing for inspection day, there are several steps you can take to ensure the home is in its best condition before the inspector arrives.
 These steps include:

-- be sure sytems like HVAC, electrical, and water heaters are accessible
+• be sure systems like HVAC, electrical, and water heaters are accessible

-We have a full list of seller tips to pass a home inspection available.
+We have a full list of seller tips to pass a home inspection.

 Hiring the Right Home Inspector